a1amit/World_Cup_Stomp_Client_Server/README.md

 # World Cup Game Updates Stomp Client-Server

 This project is a Stomp (Streaming Text Oriented Messaging Protocol) client-server application that provides real-time updates on World Cup game events.
 The game events are provided in JSON format.
 The client is implemented in C++, while the server is implemented in Java.
-The server supports two types of server architectures: TPC (Transmission Control Protocol) and Reactor.
+The server supports two types of server architectures: TPC (Thread-Per-Client) and Reactor.

 ## Features